lukaskreibig/trainchartschedule/README.md

 ## Overview

-The Train Schedule Chart is an web application designed for the comprehensive visualization of train schedules.
+The Train Schedule Chart is an web application designed for the comprehensive visualization of complex train schedules.
 It combines the power of Next.js for server-side rendering and SEO enhancements with React.js for creating a dynamic user interface.
 The application uses D3.js for advanced charting capabilities and Material-UI for modern, accessible UI components.
 A distinctive feature of this project is its use of Drizzle as an ORM (Object-Relational Mapping) tool, facilitating efficient data management and interactions between the application's backend and its Postgres database hosted by Supabase.

 ## Versions